Implantable Collamer Lens

 Overview

-Implantable Contact Lens (ICL) is a procedure that implants an artificial lens, called an implantable contact lens (ICL) in the anterior (front) chamber of the eye.
+Implantable Collamer Lens (ICL) is a procedure that implants an artificial lens, called an implantable collamer lens (ICL), inside your eye between your iris (the coloured part of your eye) and your natural lens.
 The ICL is chosen to correct your prescription and this vision correction procedure can remove the need for you to use glasses and/or contact lenses to see well.
 At Wellington Eye Clinic, we use the EVO+ Visian ICL™ and Visian® ICL™ which are manufactured by STAAR surgical.

 The Benefits Are Clear

-- Quick procedures taking approximately 30 minutes per eye but normally done separately, 1 week apart.
-Often performed on 2 consecutive days and seldom on the same day
+• Quick procedures taking approximately 30 minutes per eye and done separately if preferred, 1 week apart.
+Often performed on 2 consecutive days and nowadays more commonly on the same day

-- In the event that the ICL does not fully correct the prescription, the vision can be further improved with a laser eye surgery fine-tuning procedure.
-At the Wellington Eye Clinic, there is no additional cost for this laser surgery enhancement.
+• In the event that the ICL does not fully correct the prescription, the vision can be further improved with a laser eye surgery fine-tuning procedure.
+At the Wellington Eye Clinic, there is no additional cost for this laser surgery enhancement if required within the first 5 years after the ICL procedure

 How does it work?

-Implantable Contact Lenses (ICLs) may remove the need for glasses and/or contact lenses by implanting a lens in the anterior (front) chamber of the eye, behind your pupil.
+Implantable Collamer Lenses (ICLs) may remove the need for glasses and/or contact lenses by implanting a lens between your iris (the coloured part of your eye) and your natural lens.
 The lenses are invisible and cannot be felt.
-Our ICL procedures are performed at the adjacent Beacon Hospital.
-The procedure is performed one eye at a time, generally 1-14 days apart.
-At the Wellington Eye Clinic, we use the EVO+ Visian ICL™ and Visian® ICL™ which are manufactured by STAAR surgical.
+Our ICL procedures are performed at the adjacent Beacon Hospital or in the Wellington Eye Clinic's SurgiCube theatre.
+The procedure is performed one eye at a time, generally on the same day.
+Occasionally, we will advise 1-14 days apart.
+At the Wellington Eye Clinic, we use the EVO+ Visian ICL™ and Visian® ICL™, which are manufactured by STAAR Surgical.

 Why do I need it?